Otago Conservation Board

 The ten Board members live in various parts of Otago and usually focus on conservation issues within the Otago Conservancy’s boundaries.
 One of their major roles is to oversee the implementation of the Otago Conservation Management strategy.

-The boundaries of the Board’s area of jurisdiction correspond roughly with those of the Otago Conservancy, but both Mount Aspiring National Park and the Catlins Conservation Park (formerly Catlins Forest Park) are wholly within the Board’s district, even though parts of these parks are managed by the West Coast and Southland Conservancies of the Department, respectively.
+The boundaries of the Board’s area of jurisdiction correspond roughly with those of the Otago region, but both Mount Aspiring National Park and the Catlins Conservation Park (formerly Catlins Forest Park) are wholly within the Board’s district, even though parts of these parks are managed by the West Coast and Southland regions of the Department, respectively.
 This ensures a single approach with regard to policy and planning for these parks.